inferred/FreeBuilder/README.md

 ```

 The `toBuilder()` method here is optional but highly recommended.
-If you are writing an abstract class, or using Java 8, you may wish to hide the
+If you are writing an abstract class, or using Java 8, you may wish to make the
-builder's constructor and manually provide instead a static `builder()` method
+builder's constructor package-protected and manually provide instead a static
-on the value type (though <em>Effective Java</em> does not do this).
+`builder()` method on the value type (though <em>Effective Java</em> does not do
+this).

 ### What you get